benatOliveira/MCMC_GCA/README.txt

 Default parameters reproduce the results in Section 5, where both major and trace element compositional data have been used to infer mantle potential temperature (Tp), final depth of melting (ztop), and source composition (Al2O3, Na2O and REE's).

+To change other parameters (e.g. upwelling velocity, grain size) go to model_parameters.txt and trace_elements_parameters.txt.

 ----------------------